About Our Practice

 Boston Scientific ADVANTAGE-AF - A Prospective Single Arm Open Label Study of the FARAPULSE Pulsed Field Ablation System in Subjects with Persistent Atrial Fibrillation

-The purpose of this study is to evaluate the safety and effectiveness (success) of the FARAPULSE Pulsed Field Ablation System to treat symptomatic persistent atrial fibrillation (PsAF) using pulsed electric energy.
+This study is being conducted toe valuate whether a new treatment called the FARAPULSE Pulsed Field Ablation System is safe and works well for people with symptoms of persistent atrial fibrillation (PsAF).
+The treatment uses a type of electricity that comes in short bursts.
 This system is made by Boston Scientific Corporation, who is also the sponsor of this research study.
 The study will enroll patients who have PsAF and are scheduled to undergo a cardiac ablation.

 The FARAPULSE Pulsed Field Ablation System is considered investigational because it is not approved by the Food and Drug Administration (FDA) for use within the United States for the treatment of PsAF.